Home Security Tools for Seniors Living Alone

 With smart video doorbells, seniors can answer their front door remotely via a tablet or smartphone to ensure visitors don’t know they are home alone.
 Family members of seniors can also use this feature to ensure the safety of their loved ones.

 It’s a scenario that can be more frightening and dismaying for an elderly individual than anyone else: a pipe bursts or a water heater leaks, causing damaging flooding that can go on for hours while they are away or asleep.

 Environmental monitoring can alert seniors of the problem right away no matter where they are.
 The longer a leak goes unfixed, the more likely structural damage will occur.
 By getting the news right away, seniors and their families can avoid expensive and inconvenient repairs.

 A senior’s financial security is as important as their physical safety.
-With home automation tools, you can save time, money and energy by setting scenes and schedules, turn lights on or off, or control the thermostat.
+With home automation tools, you can save time, money, and energy by setting scenes and schedules, turning lights on or off, or control the thermostat.

 Modern security technology means that it’s easier than ever for seniors to enjoy security and independence in their homes.
-If you’d like to learn more about the kinds of security planning, processes, and technology available for every budget, visit permarsecurity.com or request a free quote.
+If you’d like to learn more about the kinds of security planning, processes, and technology available for every budget, request a free quote.